Msmastr74/Bogobot/DOCS.md

 `bot.new_value(new_values, new_value)` publishes the latest calculated monitor event.
 For the stream monitor, `new_value` is currently the number of green sections in `sort_section_count`, calculated from the configured observed strip instead of OCRing tiny history cells.
 The event fires only when the sort-change detector says the bar chart actually changed, which lets `/manage monitor` ignore repeated stale frames from the stream and publish actual state transitions.

-`bot._last_ocr_refresh` is the UNIX timestamp of the latest successful OCR refresh.
-Display commands can use it to show when the current stats cache was last updated.
+`bot._last_ocr_refresh` is the UNIX timestamp of the latest successful stats-cache refresh.
+The name is historical; it is updated by both API and OCR modes.

 ### Stream Helpers
 `BotCore.get_stream_uptime()` returns a calculated static uptime string in `DD:HH:MM:SS` format.
-It is based on the known stream start timestamp, not on OCR, so `/get_stats` can show it beside the OCR-read stream uptime.
+It is based on the known stream start timestamp, not on OCR or the API, so `/get_stats` can show a stable elapsed-time value even when the live source does not provide uptime.

 Persistent monitors should subscribe with `@bot.new_value_callback` and keep their own pending queue if they need to publish values on a periodic loop.
 This avoids shared mutable state and one-shot polling helpers.

 ## Stream Change Detection
-The monitor does not rely only on OCR to decide whether the sort changed.
+In OCR mode, the monitor does not rely only on text OCR to decide whether the sort changed.
 The bot also crops the bar chart area, reduces it to approximate red/green/other pixels, and compares that signature with the previous frame.

 `sort_change_threshold` controls how much of that signature must change before a new sort-section count is published for monitor data.
 A higher value ignores small effects like confetti or compression noise.